 In fact, reinforcing the idea that you’ll come and take them outside all the time to go to the toilet, will train your puppy to think that they can go whenever they like.

 After this, begin to reduce the number of times you take them.
-Perhaps just go out once in the night, then after a few weeks, don’t go out at all.
+Perhaps just go out once at night, then don’t go out at all after a few weeks.

 If you’re crate training your puppy, this will help them to realize that they need to hold it, as they don’t want to pee in their beds.
 It also strengthens their bladder so they can hold it for longer.